 - Feeling depressed, ashamed, or guilty about your eating

-If you are struggling with a binge eating disorder, mental health services can help, and it starts with an evaluation.
+If you are struggling with binge disordered eating, mental health services can help, and it starts with an evaluation.
 It is important to work with licensed professionals because you may be struggling with other issues like trauma or depression.
 Much like the disease of addiction, there is often a cause as to why a person is struggling with overeating.
 Once you go through an assessment, you can begin treatment and work on overcoming your struggles.

 Working with a therapist in an individual setting gives you a safe place to discuss your past and understand why you binge eat.
 A therapist can provide you with a new perspective as well as coping skills to begin living a better life.
 The other benefit of going to treatment is group therapy, which helps you see that you’re not alone and that you have additional support.

-If you’re asking, “do I have binge eating disorder,” and you realize that you do, then allow Santé Center for Healing to help you recover.
-We’re a mental health treatment program that helps people with eating disorders as well as addictions.
+Santé Center for Healing helps people with disordered eating as well as other addictions.
 We provide all of the levels of care that you’ll need to have the best chances of recovery without relapse.
 Some of the methods we use include the following:

-Don’t keep asking yourself, “do I have binge eating disorder?”
+Don’t keep asking yourself, “do I have a binge disordered eating?”
 Get the treatment you need today from a treatment center.
 To learn more about how we can help, call Santé Center for Healing today at 866.238.3154.
+You can also fill out our online contact form and let us get back to you.